javiersoriano/siem-data-migration/README.md

 This tool is deployed through an ARM template and performs the following steps:

-1. Deploys a Virtual Machine that will be used to move the logs from source to destination
+- Deploys a Windows Virtual Machine that will be used to move the logs from source to destination

-2. Downloads and extracts the following tools:
+- Downloads and extracts the following tools into the Virtual Machine's desktop:

-    * [LightIngest](https://docs.microsoft.com/en-us/azure/data-explorer/lightingest) (used to migrate data to ADX)
+    + [LightIngest](https://docs.microsoft.com/en-us/azure/data-explorer/lightingest) (used to migrate data to ADX)

-    * [Azure Monitor Custom log ingestion tool](https://github.com/Azure/Azure-Sentinel/tree/master/Tools/CustomLogsIngestion-DCE-DCR) (used to migrate data to Log Analytics)
+    + [Azure Monitor Custom log ingestion tool](https://github.com/Azure/Azure-Sentinel/tree/master/Tools/CustomLogsIngestion-DCE-DCR) (used to migrate data to Log Analytics)

-    * [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) (used to migrate data to Azure Blob Storage)
+    + [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) (used to migrate data to Azure Blob Storage)

-3. Deploys the target platform for your historical logs.
+- Deploys the target platform for your historical logs.
 To choose from:

-    * Azure Storage account
+    + Azure Storage account

-    * Azure Data Explorer cluster and database
+    + Azure Data Explorer cluster and database

-    * Azure Monitor Logs workspace (enabled with Microsoft Sentinel)
+    + Azure Monitor Logs workspace (enabled with Microsoft Sentinel)

 To deploy this tool, just click on the link below and follow the wizard steps: